alejoalvarez/java/Java 8/Functional Interfaces/Supplier.md

 # Java 8 Supplier #

-In Java 8, **Supplier** is a functional interface, it takes no arguments and returns a result a given generic type.
+**Supplier** is a functional interface, it takes no arguments and returns a result a given generic type.

 ```java
 @FunctionalInterface
 public interface Supplier<T> {
       T get accept();
 }
 ```